2025 Southwestern Athletic Conference baseball tournament

-The 2025 Southwestern Athletic Conference baseball tournament will be held from May 21 through 25 at Rickwood Field in Birmingham, Alabama.
-The top eight regular season finishers of the conference's twelve teams will meet in the double-elimination tournament, and will be split into two double-elimination brackets of four.
-The winner of each bracket will then play a single-game championship.
+The 2025 Southwestern Athletic Conference baseball tournament was held from May 21 through 25 at Rickwood Field in Birmingham, Alabama.
+The top eight regular season finishers of the conference's twelve teams met in the double-elimination tournament, and were split into two double-elimination brackets of four.
+The winner of each bracket will then played a single-game championship.

 Seeding and format

 The top eight finishers of the league's twelve teams qualify for the double-elimination tournament.
 Teams are seeded based on conference winning percentage, with the first tiebreaker being head-to-head record.